 Medigap — Work with the insurer offering the plan to enroll.
 Use comparison websites to compare costs.

-Initial Enrollment Period (IEP) — The seven-month period when you first become eligible for Medicare.
+Initial Enrollment Period (IEP) — The seven-month period when you first become eligible to be a Medicare beneficiary.
 It starts three months before your 65th birthday month and ends three months after your 65th birthday month.
 You can choose to enroll in Original Medicare or a Medicare Advantage plan.
 It's recommended to enroll in Part B during the first three months to avoid late enrollment penalties.

 Medicare Supplement Open Enrollment — If you opt for Original Medicare during your IEP, your Medicare Supplement Open Enrollment period will start.
 During this period, you can enroll in a Medigap plan without answering health questions for underwriting.
 You can enroll in a Medigap plan later, but you will need to complete underwriting.